erszcz/msc-thesis/dfly-multiboot.md

 the kernel was unable to find a root device and mount the root filesystem at `/`.
-This led to a prompt being displayed at boot time, requiring to specify the device to be mounted as root.
+This led to a prompt being displayed at boot time, asking for the device to be mounted as `/`.
 Except for that, the system turned out to be fully functional.

 ### Mounting the root file system

 `dloader` is capable of preparing the kernel environment before booting the kernel.
-In fact, it's got a Forth interpreter built in, what makes it capable of performing some complicated tasks.
+In fact, it has a Forth interpreter built in, what makes it capable of performing some complicated tasks.
 Most of the time, though, `dloader` is simply used for parameterizing the functioning of some kernel subsystem, device driver or network stack.
-Setup of the kernel might also involve basic things like choosing the root device.
+Setup of the kernel might also involve basic things, like choosing the root device.
 However, the kernel environment is essentially just a simple key-value storage space, where keys and values are zero-terminated strings whose meaning is left for